18F/join.tts.gsa.gov/pages/positions/strategist.md

 ### Objective #4: Contribute to your team’s continued success
 - Continually promote 18F’s ways of working by making a strong case for iterative, user-centered design on every project.
+- Participate in business development by understanding what our agency partners need and articulating how 18F might be able to help them achieve it.
 - Contribute to team-wide reusable resources and materials.
 - Recognize when practices no longer serve the team and recommend a way forward.
 - Share your work in an unfinished state and give peer feedback in critique sessions.